VadeRetro/vaderetro-provider/ssl-provider/README.md

 sslContextFactory.setKeyStorePassword("a password");
 sslContextFactory.setKeyManagerPassword("an other password");
 ```

-which create a default SSLContext Java object internally.
-Now, we use our code to create our own SSLContext object and override the Jetty one:
+which creates a default SSLContext Java object internally.
+Then, we use our code to create our own SSLContext object and override the Jetty one:

 ```java
 // get a keystore instance
 char[] password = getPassword(...);
 KeyStore ks = KeyStore.getInstance("KS", "VR");

 // get an instance of the Vade Retro X509  key manager factory KeyManagerFactory kmf = KeyManagerFactory.getInstance("X509", "VR");
 kmf.init(KeyStore.getInstance("KS", "VR"), null);

 // create a TLS context with dynamic keys management SSLContext sslCtx = SSLContext.getInstance("TLS", "VR");
 sslCtx.init(kmf.getKeyManagers(), null, null);